jkeohan/rctr-9-8-20/w08d15/intro-to-redux.md

 ## Intro To Redux

-Redux was created as a `state management` tool for large applications which include the need to manage complex versions of state and ever increasing complexity of the business logic.
+Redux was created as a `state management` tool for large applications which includes the need to manage complex versions of state and ever increasing complexity of the business logic.

 If your learning about Redux then it's safe to assume that you are already familiar with managing state using `useState`, `useReducer` and possibly even `useContext`.
 This familiarity is important as it uses both the `reducer` and `context` concepts.

-If you've worked with `useReducer` then your familiar with how it makes use of a `reducer` and `actions` to manage state.

-If you've worked with `useContext` then you may recall that it used the `Provide/Consumer` model which `Provided` a global form of state which was then directly `Consumed` by any child component in the hierarchy.

 <hr>

 #### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 2min

-Let's take a look at the [Redux](https://redux.js.org/) site
+Let's take a look at the documentation on the official [Redux](https://react-redux.js.org/introduction/quick-start) site.

 <hr>